oberlin-io/toolbox/README.md

 - iris.csv

 ## To Do
-- Tidy up explorefeatures.py and merge into dtools.py.
+- Clean up Big Query function, to take a dataframe probably better than text string

 ## ref.txt
 # Reference